One of the best decisions a traveler can make for their Salzburg trip is to explore places outside the city’s historic center.

 8. Networking Around The World

 After being amazed by the Trick Fountains, you might find yourself wondering about the man behind Hellbrunn Palace.
+Like, who was the creative genius responsible for such unique engineering?
+Where to go to know him?

 9